iotaledger/introduction-docs/docs/guides/snapshot_validation_bootstrapping.md

 8. Copy the entire program output, and the sha256 hashes to the [corresponding issue](https://github.com/iotaledger/hornet/issues/16) on the `iotaledger` Hornet fork repository.

-## Bootstrapping the legacy Hornet node from the global snapshot
+## Bootstrapping the Legacy Hornet Node From The Global Snapshot

-> Loading the global snapshot ensures that your legacy Hornet node adds the genesis transaction (999...) as a solid entry point:
+> Loading the global snapshot ensured that your legacy Hornet node added the genesis transaction (999...) as a solid entry point:
-> this is important as the Coordinator will issue the next milestone after the global snapshot index on top of it.
-Your node will **not** lose the data it already has.
+> this was important as the Coordinator would issue the next milestone after the global snapshot index on top of it.
+Your node would **not** lose the data it already had.

 1. Await for confirmation that the global snapshot was taken successfully by looking into the validation issue on the [Hornet repository](https://github.com/gohornet/hornet) or Discord.